python-arq/arq/docs/index.rst

 Retrying jobs and cancellation ..............................

-As described above, when an arq work shuts down any going jobs are cancelled immediately (via vanilla ``task.cancel()``, so a ``CancelledError`` will be raised).
+As described above, when an arq worker shuts down, any ongoing jobs are cancelled immediately (via vanilla ``task.cancel()``, so a ``CancelledError`` will be raised).
 You can see this by running a slow job (eg. add ``await asyncio.sleep(5)``) and hitting ``Ctrl+C`` once it's started.